 Croydon has made significant improvements in educational attainment in recent years.
-In 2015, 96.2% of parents were offered one of their top three primary school choices, and 90% were offered their top three secondary school choices.
-We delivered 1500 additional school places over last 3 years to cope with growing demand.
-The percentage of pupils achieving a good level of development in Croydon in the Early Years Foundation Stage (EYFS) has been steadily improving and our attainment gap (between lowest and average achievers) is also falling.
+In 2015, 94% of parents were offered one of their top three primary school choices, and 89% were offered their top three secondary school choices The percentage of pupils achieving a good level of development in Croydon in the Early Years Foundation Stage (EYFS) has been steadily improving and our attainment gap (between lowest and average achievers) is also falling.
 The proportion of pupils achieving Level 4 or above in reading, writing and maths in Croydon has also improved.
 At Key Stage 2 (KS2) tests at age 11, Croydon results in the expected level of achievement (Level 4+) in reading, writing and mathematics combined improved by 2% to 77%.
 At Key Stage 4 (KS4), GCSE results were above the national and statistical neighbours' average.
-Our proportion of children in Education, Employment or Training at age 16 and 17 has improved by more than that of any Local Authority nationally and means that Croydon is now ranked 8th nationally, having previously been in the bottom quartile.
-Croydon has had its highest proportion ever of Croydon schools judged by Ofsted at good or better, with the percentage of primary schools rated good or better rising from 76% 4 years ago to 90% today.
+Croydon has had its highest proportion ever of Croydon schools judged by Ofsted at good or better.
 The progress made by Croydon schools in terms of inspection outcomes has been very encouraging: nevertheless we will continue to work for all our schools to be good or outstanding and for children to achieve outcomes in line with their peers in London at all key stages.

-- Promote high standards in all schools, particularly where areas of weakness have been identified i.e. KS2 outcomes; - Ensure that vulnerable schools and schools causing concern improve rapidly by building on the success of the School Progress Review Meeting (SPRM) process and robustly challenging any slow progress, making full use of statutory powers when required; - Enable schools to improve English and mathematics outcomes at a faster rate, in all key stages, by securing differentiated, quality assured training and development; - Support and challenge post-16 collaboration to strengthen post-16 curriculum, viability and standards, and work with post 16 education providers on extending choice and improving outcomes; - Ensure Link Advisors challenge publicly funded schools in Croydon and achieve 2016 targets; - Work with Head Teacher Advisory Group to take forward whole borough priorities for improvement; - Improve home the learning environment and engage in the Early Language Development programme; - Improve familiarity with and provide training in EYFS Profile; and - Implement the Croydon Improvement Challenge and support schools where there are concerns about pupil outcomes at KS1 and KS2.
+- Promote high standards in all schools, particularly where areas of weakness have been identified i.e. KS2 outcomes - Ensure that vulnerable schools and schools causing concern improve rapidly by building on the success of the SPRM process and robustly challenging any slow progress, making full use of statutory powers when required - To enable schools to improve English and mathematics outcomes at a faster rate, in all key stages, by securing differentiated, quality assured training and development

-- Improve educational attainment with specific focus on: - the take up of Best Start provision - attainment at KS2 and A levels - attainment of pupils in the most deprived areas of the borough (wards in the north and east) - attainment of Looked after children including unaccompanied asylum seeking children (UASC) - Close the attainment gap for vulnerable groups; - Close the inequality gap at L2 and L3; and - Higher grades at GCSE and 'A' level particularly for high achieving pupils.
+- Support and challenge post-16 collaboration to strengthen post-16 curriculum, viability and standards, and work with post 16 education providers on extending choice and improving outcomes - Ensure Link Advisors challenge publicly funded schools in Croydon and achieve 2016 targets - Work with Head Teacher Advisory Group to take forward whole borough priorities for improvement - Improve home the learning environment and engage in the Early Language Development programme - Improve familiarity with and provide training in EYFS Profile - Implement the Croydon Improvement Challenge and support schools where there are concerns about pupil outcomes at KS1 and KS2 - Continue improving educational attainment with specific focus on: - o Increasing take up of Best Start provision - o Improving attainment at KS2 and A levels - Improving attainment of pupils in the most deprived areas of the borough (wards in the north and east) - Improving attainment of Looked after children including unaccompanied asylum seeking children (UASC) - Further close the attainment gap for vulnerable groups - Close the inequality gap at L2 and L3 - Higher grades at GCSE and 'A' level particularly for high achieving pupils